JeremyChabert/ABAP-OO/inheritance/advanced_inheritance.md

 When objects of several classes **react differently to the same method call**, we speak of **POLYMORPHISM**.

-This happens when classes implement the same method differently using inheritance then redefining a method from the superclass in subclasses.
+This happens when classes implement the same method differently using inheritance then redefining a method from the superclass in sub-classes.

 Suppose the super-class LCL_FELINAE and the sub-classes LCL_ACINONYX, LCL_FELIS